Jither/Jint.DebuggerExample/NOTES.md

 A scope chain, `DebugScopes`, contains all the scopes of a call frame.
 Note that each call frame may have a very different scope chain from another - all of them are accessible through `CallStack[n].ScopeChain`, allowing a debugger implementation to make the call stack "browsable", updating the scope chain depending on where in the call stack the user is inspecting.

-__How it is now:__ The `DebugScopes`, in addition to the read only list of scopes, also includes two read only properties: `Global` and `Local` for accessing those two scopes in particular.

-__How it should be:__ `DebugScopes` shouldn't include any properties for specific scopes. `Global` and `Local`, by now, are rather arbitrary choices of scopes - and some scope types may appear multiple times in the list.
-Simpler to just use the list directly.

 Scopes are organized similarly to Chromium:

 * It uses the same scope types - see the source and comments for the `DebugScopeTypes` enum.
 Only `Eval` and `WasmExpressionStack` are not currently used.